MIC-Laboratory/Drome-JointAngleEstimation/desktop/README.md

 This is [running video dataset](https://www.kaggle.com/datasets/kmader/running-videos).

+## Setup

+In VSCode, type `Cmd + Shift + P` (if on MacOS) and then search for `Dev Containers: Open Workspace in Container...`.
+Your Docker daemon must be running.
+VSCode will open this workspace inside the container with image `"image": "tensorflow/tensorflow:2.5.0-gpu"`.
+This image already has tensorflow installed.

+In the VSCode terminal, enter the following command to install relevant python packages.

 ```
 pip install -r requirements.txt
 ```

 ## Workflow:

+(Outdated)

 - No need to manually copy or move directories or files - avoid at all costs!
 - **Idea**: Just extract `.zip` file (downloaded from box) to `data/` and run python scripts!